-- 13. In undertaking this determination, the Tribunal is mindful of the magnitude and complexity of the local government sector.
-There are 137 local governments, 9 regional local governments in WA, plus the Christmas and Cocos (Keeling) Islands, all of which, in 2015-16 accounted for a total operating and capital expenditure of approximately \$5.5 billion.
-There are approximately 16,000 Full Time Equivalent (FTE) employees spread across geographic areas ranging from 1.5 square kilometres to 371,696 square kilometres. - 14.
-The Tribunal has considered sections 2.7 to 2.10 and 5.41 of the LG Act which outlines the roles and responsibilities of local governments, councillors, mayors, presidents and their deputies and the functions of local government CEOs. - 15.
-The information received from individual local governments, CEOs and the Statutory Advisor ensures the Tribunal is informed on developments across the sector.
+11. The Tribunal has considered sections 2.7 to 2.10 and 5.41 of the LG Act, which outline the roles and responsibilities of local governments, councillors, mayors, presidents and their deputies and the functions of local government CEOs.

+12. The information received from individual local governments ensures the Tribunal is informed on developments across the sector.